g-nazos/audio-deepfake-detection/README.md

 ## Data Setup

 The datasets are not included in the repository due to their size.
-Download and extract them into the project root so the folder structure matches:
+Download and extract them from [Google Drive](https://drive.google.com/file/d/1IRYglNlMVYHwYFksumPMJEnrOjJYWkIm/view?usp=sharing) into the project root so the folder structure matches:

 ```
 audio-deepfake-detection/
 ├── FoR_dataset/
+│   ...
 │   ├── for-norm/for-norm/
 │   │   ├── training/
 │   │   │   ├── real/*.wav